ABLV Bank: The path in the top three of the largest banks of Latvia

-Destruction of bank
+Bank liquidation

 Since 2018, ABLV is in voluntary liquidation.

 On February 13, 2018, the FinCEN (Financial Crimes Enforcement Network of the US Department of Treasury) published a message with a variety of accusations against ABLV — from suspicions of complicity in money laundering and avoiding currency controls to assisting North Korea in implementation of its nuclear program.
 Despite the fact that the "accused" had the right to reasonably respond to this message within 60 days, which was done in April 2018 by FinCEN.
 On February 24, 2018, the European Central Bank (ECB) announced that ABLV will be liquidated in accordance with the laws of Latvia.

-The Latvian authorities did nothing to protect the largest bank with national capital, and Finance Minister Dana Reizniece-Ozola and Prime Minister Māris Kučinskis were quick to declare that the liquidation of the bank would not harm the economy; at the same time, the Luxembourg Commercial Court rejected the request of the Luxembourg regulator to liquidate ABLV Bank Luxembourg.
+The Latvian authorities chose not to capitalize the bank, and Finance Minister Dana Reizniece-Ozola and Prime Minister Māris Kučinskis were quick to declare that the liquidation of the bank would not harm the economy; at the same time, the Luxembourg Commercial Court rejected the request of the Luxembourg regulator to liquidate ABLV Bank Luxembourg.

 In the report of the lawyers of the American branch of the international company WimerHale, attracted by the bank, it was indicated that FinCEN not only failed to prove the accusations against the Latvian bank, but did not even study the money laundering prevention system created in the bank and ignored its significant improvements in recent years.
 The letter was signed by David Cohen, former CIA Deputy Director and Comptroller of FinCEN, now a partner at WilmerHale.

-After suspending the license, the Bank's shareholders decided on the bank's self-destruction, although insolvency administrators and lawyers claimed participation in the process that filling them a big score — more than 40 applications were submitted to the Commission on the securities market and capital.

-Publisher Sandris Cottles, who led an independent investigation into the consequences of FinCEN's statement, drew attention to strange signals from the Ministry of Finance of Latvia: his parliamentary secretary stated that it was possible not to allow the bank to self-destruct.
-"You should not be surprised if the information flows in the near future is to undermine the reputation of the ABLV Bank owners to create an opinion that it is impossible to trust it with liquidation," said C. Capiles, recalling that society is perplexed why they eliminated this sufficiently healthy Latvian enterprise with almost a thousand employees only because someone on another continent expressed some vague suspicions.